-About thirty people (an eclectic mix of Wynn guests, local Las Vegans, and a few folks staying elsewhere) showed-up to Andrea’s*, to learn the finer points of preparing a trio of dim sum standards – Sui Mai, Har Gow, and Potstickers.
+About thirty people (an eclectic mix of Wynn guests, local Las Vegans, and a few folks staying elsewhere) showed up to learn the finer points of preparing a trio of dim sum standards – Sui Mai, Har Gow, and Potstickers.
 In theory, all are fairly simple… In today’s parlance, there’s a protein (or a mix of proteins) inside a starch.
 Easy peasy, right?
-Wrong!
+Wrong! *

-As mentioned earlier, all are fairly simple, in theory.
-We’d scoop a pre-made mixture (prawns for the Har Gow; pork and mushroom for the Sui Mai; and meat and veggies for the Potstickers) into what would become the shell (in one case made from rice, but otherwise dough), and then mold it into the appropriate shape.
+As mentioned earlier, all are relatively simple in theory.
+We’d scoop a pre-made mixture (prawns for the Har Gow, pork and mushroom for the Sui Mai, and meat and veggies for the Potstickers) into what would become the shell (in one case made from rice, but otherwise dough) and then mold it into the appropriate shape.

 The first two steps were a snap.
-It was in the shaping where the talent of pros like Chef Shi comes to bear.
-Did you know that pleating – that type of fold used in clothing and upholstery – was first used in food preparation (namely dim sum)?
+It was in the shaping that the talent of pros like Chef Shi comes to bear.
+Did you know that pleating – that type of fold used in clothing and upholstery – was first used in food preparation (namely, dim sum)?
 Me, either!
 Well, it turns out that, when making Har Gow, one needs to apply more than seven pleats per Har.
-Technically, it’s deemed inferior if there are less than ten, but seven is the absolute minimum.
-Now, Chef Shi can whip these out, blindfolded, at a blistering speed; and they are plentiful of pleat, and of uniform size and shape.
+Technically, it’s deemed inferior if there are fewer than ten, but seven is the absolute minimum.
+Now, Chef Shi can whip these out, blindfolded, at a blistering speed, and they are plentiful of pleat and of uniform size and shape.
 Mine?
 Not so much.

 Also, here’s a tip I learned from Chef Shi: Do not eat the premade mixture of prawns and pork before it is cooked.
-(Ooops!)
+(Oops!)

-Despite underscoring the fact that the limit to my culinary acumen is the making of reservations; my classmates and I had a great time.
-And our afternoon was capped by a delicious dim sum luncheon – prepared by Chef Shi – that included exquisite examples of the trio of dishes about which we’d received instruction, as well as some fantastic egg rolls.
-Bonus: as a parting gift, we were each given our Wynn aprons and personalized chopsticks, as evidence of our travails.
+Despite underscoring that the limit to my culinary acumen is the making of reservations, my classmates and I had a great time.
+Our afternoon was capped by a delicious dim sum luncheon – prepared by Chef Shi – that included exquisite examples of the trio of dishes about which we’d received instruction, as well as some fantastic egg rolls.
+Bonus: as a parting gift, we were each given our Wynn aprons and personalized chopsticks as evidence of our travails.

-UPDATE: Last Friday was the first day of Wynn's spectacular annual Dim Sum Brunch at Wing Lei, in honor of Chinese New Year**; and as sure as I was there, so too was Chef Shi, who came out of the kitchen, walked over to my table with a huge smile on her face, and welcomed me back with a warm hug.
+UPDATE: This Thursday will be the first day of Wynn's spectacular annual Dim Sum Brunch at Wing Lei, in honor of Chinese New Year**; and as sure as I'll be there, so too will be Chef Shi, who will no doubt come out of the kitchen, come over to my table with a massive smile on her face, and welcome me back with a warm hug.
+It's one of my favorite meals of the year.
 Gong Xi Fa Cai, y'all!

 Wynn Las Vegas